Additional Campus Support Resources

 There is no substitute for developing a strong working relationship with your instructors, we encourage all students to seek out their professors and Teaching Assistants during their office hours.

-That is exactly what office hours are for: Professors hold office hours as a way to connect with students individually or in small groups is the reason professors hold office hours.
+That is exactly what office hours are for: Professors hold office hours as a way to connect with students individually or in small groups.
 Check your syllabus for the time of their weekly office hours and, of course, their office’s location.
 Unless they specify that an appointment is required, students are typically welcome to drop by at that time.

 Departmental Help Desks